On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities: What Makes a Black Hole?

 These observations demonstrate that $p_2 \in \mathscr{B}$, while $p_1 \notin \mathscr{B}$.
 Clearly the same reasoning as for $p_2$ applies to any point in region II, while the same reasoning as for $p_1$ applies to any point in either asymptotically flat region (I and IV) or the white hole region (III).
 Hence region II is a subset of $\mathscr{B}$, while any point outside of region II is not in $\mathscr{B}$.
 The boundary of region II in $M$ is then identified as the event horizon $H = \partial \mathscr{B}$ as expected, and points in this boundary are not included in $\mathscr{B}$ according to how we have drawn $U$ (not necessarily enveloping the timelike infinities).

-This picture aligns with expectations quite well, but it is worth distinguishing it from that provided by the standard paradigm.
+This picture aligns with expectations quite well, but it is worth distinguishing it from the standard paradigm.
 The sequence of definitions in Section \ref{section:standard} yields that there are two distinct classic black hole regions $\mathscr{B}_c$, according to whether one chooses $\mathscr{J}_1^+$ or $\mathscr{J}_2^+$ as the preferred notion of infinity.
-With respect to $\mathscr{J}_1^+$, the black hole region is comprised of regions II and IV; with respect to $\mathscr{J}_2^+$, the black hole region is comprised of regions II and I. In contrast, Definition \ref{definition:blackregion} identifies a single black region $\mathscr{B}$, which is comprised of region II alone-- the (interior of the) intersection of the two classic black hole regions.
+With respect to $\mathscr{J}_1^+$, the black hole region is comprised of regions II and IV; with respect to $\mathscr{J}_2^+$, it is comprised of regions II and I. In contrast, Definition \ref{definition:blackregion} identifies a single black region $\mathscr{B}$, comprised of region II alone-- the (interior of the) intersection of the two classic black hole regions.
 See Figure \ref{fig:schwarzschildEx2}.
-Of course, dual statements hold for the corresponding notions of white holes.
+Of course, dual statements hold for white holes. \\

 \begin{example} $M =$ the deSitter Schwarzschild spacetime. \end{example} We study the deSitter Schwarzschild spacetime, a minimalistic model of a black hole situated within an expanding universe, effectively Schwarzschild plus a positive cosmological constant.
 Shown in Figure \ref{fig:deSitterSchwarzschild} is this spacetime's maximally extended Penrose diagram, with points $p_1$ and $p_2$ in the regions II$_c$ and II$_b$, respectively.
 The subscript $c$ denotes those regions near ``cosmological" infinity, outside the cosmological horizons centered around the Schwarzschild-like regions II$_b$ and III$_w$.
 A first observation is that this spacetime is definitively not asymptotically flat due to the presence of the cosmological constant, which manifests in the Penrose diagram via the boundary apparently at ``infinity" being spacelike instead of null.
 While the conceptual picture laid out in Section \ref{section:standard} for identifying $\mathscr{B}_c$ may be applied in spirit since there seem to be natural candidates for pieces of ``future infinity" in this spacetime, the technical details may not, and standard results surrounding $\mathscr{B}_c$ therefore cannot be directly applied.
 Proceeding heuristically yields many choices of what one might mean by the black hole region $\mathscr{B}_c$, one for each component of $r= \infty$, and each instantiation of $\mathscr{B}_c$ contains every other cosmological infinity.
 See Figure \ref{fig:deSitterSchwarzschild2}.